tinkoff-ai/katakomba/README.md

 # or alternatively, you could use docker
 docker build -t katakomba .
+docker run --gpus all -it --rm --name katakomba katakomba
 ```

 One last step is the installation of additional utils used for faster rendering of `tty` observations as images: